 SEO requires quality content.
 The easiest way to create quality content is to take care of your users.
 Share ideas, tips, and tricks that will help the user make the most of your product.

 A good example is the SignalBoosters blog.
 The company sells signal amplifiers.
-And heir website manages to educate their visitors about such a highly specialized product.
+And their website manages to educate their visitors about such a highly specialized product.

-Similarly, the popular marketplace Etsy maintains a blog that offers useful advice to their readers.
+Similarly, the popular marketplace Etsy maintains a blog that offers useful advice to its readers.
 This increases loyalty, stimulates demand, and has a positive effect on SEO.

 4. Make sure your website design is user-friendly and attractive

 Search engines reward sites that users seem to like.
 And that’s why your task is to create an attractive, simple, and enjoyable website.

 To do that, make sure you’re website is:

 - Mobile optimized

 - Nice to look at